cr-marcstevens/m4gb/README.md

 - C++11 compatible compiler
 - Boost C++ libraries (program_options, thread, system)
 - Optional: OpenF4 (can be used as another backend instead of the M4GB algorithm, facilitating benchmarking)
-- Optional: FGbLib (can also be used as another backend)
+- Optional: FGbLib (can also be used as another backend, only works with prime fields)

 ## Building ##